The Servant of God

 "To give an idea of the vast number of these Poor Souls, God made me see Purgatory in the form of an anthill.
 I asked why the Souls were shown to me in this way.
 I was given to understand that an anthill has a outer cover so we cannot actually see the great number of ants inside.
 But if we stir it with a stick, or if we put smoke to it, the ants will come out by the thousands.
 I realized from this that there were in Purgatory, many, many Souls hidden from our eyes, as in a covered anthill as I had just seen...
 He was using me, as it were, as the end of a stick to stir up the anthill, for me to see in Purgatory the hidden crowd of Souls that we think are already in Heaven."

-It goes without saying, deeply moved by what she witnessed in visions, Sr. Josepha of Jesus responded generously to the plight of the Faithful Departed by offering countless sacrifices and extraordinary mystical sufferings on their behalf.
+It goes without saying, deeply moved by what she witnessed in visions, Sr. Josepha responded generously to the plight of the Faithful Departed by offering countless sacrifices and extraordinary mystical sufferings for their release.
 The souls, in turn, had great confidence in the effectiveness of her prayer - with God's express permission, they appeared to her with uncommon frequency and, at times, even gently pulled on her cloak to get her attention, so eager were they to obtain relief!

 Towards the end of her illustrious life the "Saint of Munich" lost her sight and suffered from a lingering illness.
 The Servant of God died peacefully at aged 69 on December 6, 1726.

-The year following her passing, the Cause for Canonization for Sr. Josepha was initiated by her Bishop.
+The year following her passing, Josepha's Cause for Canonization was initiated by her Bishop.
 However, it remains stalled up to the present day.
 A contributing factor is the suppression of her convent and the forced eviction of the Carmelites in 1802 by the anti-clerical government that came into power.
 Furthermore, in 1803, the mystic's grave was secretly opened by the Munich police and her bones, along with the remains of other deceased nuns, were sacrilegiously buried in an unmarked pit.
-Thus, sadly, bodily relics of this holy nun are presently lost to the world.
+Thus, sadly, the bodily relics of this holy nun are presently lost to the world.

-Please join this ministry in praying for the revival and continued progress of Sr. Josepha's Cause... and let us seriously take her message about the Holy Souls to heart.
+Please join this ministry in praying for the revival and continued progress of Sr. Josepha of Jesus's Cause ... and let us seriously take her message about the Holy Souls to heart.
 In union with her prayer from Heaven and other Faithful in the Church, let us pray: Dear God, grant unto the Poor Souls eternal rest and peace.
 Let perpetual light shine upon them.
 Amen.

 “It is a holy and wholesome